 Have you been contacted by a company called Credit Collection Services, or CCS?
 You may be tempted to ignore them if you have, but don’t.

-They’re a debt collection service, and whether they contacted you by a series of harassing phone calls or by collection letters, they will not simply go away just because you don’t respond.
+They’re a debt collection service, and they will not simply go away just because you don’t respond.

 The debt may be legitimately yours, or it may be a case of mistaken identity.
 Either way, the outcome will be the same.

 What is Credit Collection Services?

 Based in Norwood, Massachusetts, Credit Collection Services has a deep history.
 The company was founded in 1969 and currently has more than 750 employees within the United States.